Where To Go Strawberry Picking near Philadelphia

-The start of strawberry picking season in Pennsylvania is a sure sign that summer fun is right around the corner.
-Strawberry picking teaches kids important lessons about their food sources and connects everyone with nature.
+The start of strawberry picking season in Pennsylvania is a sure sign summer fun is right around the corner.
+Strawberry picking teaches kids important lessons about food sources and connects everyone with nature.
 Some of the sweetest summer memories are made nibbling on fresh, vitamin-C-rich berries out in the fields.
-It's the perfect outdoor activity for a homeschooling lesson or a day of healthy family fun.
+It's the perfect outdoor activity for a day of family fun.